uhwar/meme-2-tok-Ele-/README.md

 ### 🚀 Project Motivation

 Social media platforms like TikTok, YouTube Shorts, and Instagram Reels are dominating the entertainment space with quick, engaging content that captures millions of views.
 A popular trend involves creators narrating dramatic Reddit stories (like r/AmItheAsshole posts) over dynamic visuals such as Minecraft parkour.
-These videos have proven to be highly lucrative for content creators 🤑.
+These videos have proven to be highly lucrative for content creators.

 As a CS student, I thought:
 **“Why spend hours creating these videos manually when I can automate the process?
 MORE MONEY, FASTER!”**